gomorpheus/morpheus-docs/ha/ha_setup.rst

 Non-Transactional Database Tier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Non-Transactional tier consists of an ElasticSearch (version 1.6) cluster.
 Elastic Search is used for log aggregation data and temporal aggregation data (essentially stats, metrics, and logs).
 This enables for a high write throughput at scale.
 ElasticSearch is a Clustered database meaning all nodes no matter the region need to be connected to each other over what they call a “Transport” protocol.
 It is fairly simple to get setup as all nodes are identical.
-It is also a java based system and does require a sizeable chunk of memory for larger data sets.
+It is also a java based system and does require a sizable chunk of memory for larger data sets.
 (8gb) is recommended and more nodes can be added to scale either horizontally or vertically.

 Messaging Tier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^